pie6k/use-method/README.md

 ## How does it work?

-`useConstCallback` will return your function and will never change it's reference during entire lifecycle of the component, but when called - it will always use 'fresh' version of the callback from the last render.
+`useConstCallback` will return callback function and will never change it's reference during entire lifecycle of the component, but when called - it will always use 'fresh' version of the callback provided from the last render.

 eg.